asdfdotdev/utm.codes/README.txt

 = 1.5.0 =

-- New API filter for custom social network options
+- New API filter for custom social network options (examples in the wiki)
+- New unit tests
+- Code quality updates

 = 1.4.0 =